zs0302/Leary-lab-manual/README.md

 - `ProjectName/Output`
   - contains the outputs of program

-You are encouraged to use an organization scheme like this one.
-When you archive the dataset, you will be required to format it like this (or something similarly transparent in its organization), so might as well start that way.
+You are encouraged to use an organization scheme like the above one.
+When you archive the dataset, you will be required to format it like the above (or something similarly transparent in its organization), so might as well start that way.

 ### Archiving inactive datasets
 Before you leave the lab, you will be required to document and archive all datasets that you have collected or analyzed.
 The dataset will be reviewed before you leave.
 Please move the data to Box folders, and make sure annotated codes are included and will run data.